 Even in this case though, both the CPU and GPU stay within low thermal limits of around 65-70 degrees Celsius, and their frequencies are automatically adjusted to meet these thresholds.
 In other words, the GTX 1050 chip inside this laptop runs underclocked at 1.35 GHz for most of the time.
 The CPU runs at low frequencies as well (around 1.4 – 1.8 GHz), and all these translate in reduced performance compared to a full-size laptop with similar specs, showcased in the following table:

-That however might change in the future, as according to the forums, Lenovo’s technicians are aware of the issue and are working on releasing a BIOS fix that would better balance performance, thermals and fan noise.
+That, however, might change in the future, as according to some user’s on the forums, Lenovo’s technicians are aware of the issue and are supposedly working on releasing a BIOS fix that would better balance performance, thermals and fan noise.
+However, there’s no way to tell for sure when or even IF such an update will be released.
 Normally that should allow the CPU/GPU to reach higher temperatures (other implementations allow up to 90 C for both).
 However, that’s tricky, as the Yoga 730 already hits high external temperatures as it is, so perhaps the fix should compensate the performance gain with faster spinning fans and just a marginal increase of that thermal threshold.

 Emissions (noise, heat), Connectivity and speakers